monsonite/SPIder/README.md

 Spider is based on shift registers for local data storage, but conventional parallel ROM and RAM for program and data storage.

+SPIder is just one of a family of bit-serial CPUs based on the same 74HCxx devices:

+Tick - a minimal 4-bit machine
+Mite - an 8-bit machine with 32k bytes RAM
+SPIder - a 16 bit machine to explore external SPI peripherals and SPI memory and execute VM interpreted languages.
+Scorpion - a 32-bit machine building on the experience gained from Tick, Mite and Spider.

+In terms of hardware:

+Tick - about 10 ICs.
+Mite - about 16 ICs
+Spider - about 24 ICs
+Scorpion - no more than 40 ICs.

+Every CPU follows a similar sequence of events:

+FETCH an instruction from memory
+DECODE the instruction
+EXECUTE the instruction
+WRITE any data back to RAM or to external peripherals.

+The CPU will have a Clock Sequencer that controls the timing of all cycles and operations.

+It will initiate the FETCH of the instruction from memory.

+Combinational logic will DECODE and EXECUTE the instruction

 #Shift Registers.

-These are fascinating devices but not widely used these days.
+These are fascinating devices but not so widely used these days, partly because most processors need far more storage and secondly that most of the engineers who learned how to use shift register based storage are well into their retirement.

 Several 8-bit types exist and they are characterised as generally being available in a 14 or 16 pin package, making them more compact than a typical, 20-pin, 8-bit parallel register.

 As data is sent serially, only 1 clock line and 1 or 2 data lines are needed to transfer data from 1 module to another.
 This keeps wiring and buses to a minimum.